Badacsonytomaj

 Badacsonytomaj (/hu/) is a town in the Hungarian county of Veszprém with 2,341 inhabitants, as of 2011.
-It is located at the eastern foot of the volcanic Badacsony hill along the Lake Balaton in Hungary.
+It is at the eastern foot of the volcanic Badacsony hill along the Lake Balaton in Hungary.

-The greatest sight in the town is that of the hill itself, with its spectacular 60−70 m high basalt organs.
+The greatest sight in the town is that of the hill itself, with its spectacular 60–70 m high basalt organs.
 The region around the town is well known for its high quality Hungarian wines.

 The town's name was recently used in a viral promotion by Sony to promote a new feature in their PlayStation 3 Home Service.
 The viral campaign consisted of billboards being placed around Europe with various letters on them.
 Players had to piece together the letters and use the resulting word as a code.

-As a municipality, it includes the smaller villages of Badacsonyörs and Badacsony as well as the town center of Badacsonytomaj.
+As a municipality it includes the smaller villages of Badacsonyörs and Badacsony as well as the town center of Badacsonytomaj.

 In the 19th and 20th centuries, a small Jewish community lived in the village, in 1910 56 Jews lived in the village, most of whom were murdered in the Holocaust.
 The community had a Jewish cemetery.